 Ebates is one of the largest savings programs in the USA founded back in 1998.
-Dosh on contrary is a newcomer to Cash Back industry (launched in 2017).
+Dosh, on the contrary, is a newcomer to the cash-back industry (launched in 2017).
 Ebates has a website, browser extensions and mobile app available.
-Dosh is available only in form of a mobile app but managed to very quickly become beloved savings service for many users.
+Dosh is available only in the form of a mobile app but managed to very quickly become beloved savings service for many users.

-We decided to analyse which offers the best user experience when it comes to mobile application.
+We decided to analyze which offers the best user experience when it comes to mobile application.

-Ebates on contrary has incorporated a wider functionality in terms of online shopping — not only Cash Back but also coupons.
+Ebates, on the contrary, has incorporated a wider functionality in terms of online shopping — not only Cash Back but also coupons.
 In-store shopping has more frictions than Dosh as you need to validate the offer each time you want to receive Cash Back.

-However, within this analysis we will focus only on evaluation of online shopping experience.
+However, within this analysis, we will focus only on the evaluation of the online shopping experience.

-Despite the nice and trendy design we had an issue with Dosh sign up process, simply because there is no sign up link or button on the first screen.
-That’s pretty confusing for user who wants to sign up for the service.
+Despite the nice and trendy design, we had an issue with the Dosh sign up process, simply because there is no sign-up link or button on the first screen.
+That’s pretty confusing for users who want to sign up for the service.

-Results: Due to lack of sign up option in Dosh thumbs up for Ebates
+Results: Due to lack of sign up option in Dosh, it’s a thumbs up for Ebates

 Now when we have an account we can see how offers work in both apps

-Ebates.
-It’s possible to click on deals from the slider on top of screen.
-Also there is offer list of Hot deals and 2x Cash Back (doubled amount of Cash Back) with around 70 deals.
+It’s possible to click on deals from the slider on top of the screen.
+Also, there is an offer list of Hot deals and 2x Cash Back (doubled amount of Cash Back) with around 70 deals.

 Results: Once again Ebates shows more attention to the details.